minyanglee/garfo-quota-monitoring/README.md

+This is a small collection of files that scrape the internet.

-# garfo-quota-monitoring
+# GARFO Scraper
-A collection of code to scrape GARFO's quota monitoring pages.
-GARFO does quota monitoring updates every week, but the old versions are not updated on the internet.
+The Greater Atlantic Regional Fisheries Office hosts a set of quota monitoring pages.
+The quota monitoring are updated every week, but the old versions are not archived on the internet.
 This collection of code parses the GARFO quota monitoring tables and stores the data contained in those tables.
-The construction (column headings in particular) of the tables varies slightly by FMP, so slightly different code is requires for many of these.
+The construction (column headings in particular) of the tables varies slightly by FMP, so slightly different code is often required.

-# R scripts
+## R scripts
 These R scripts should run with very minor changes to directories

 readin_sectors_from_web.R is an R script to download and parse the Sector Summary html tables.